Session Equipment at the IMC

 PCs and laptops provided in session rooms are compatible with all common digital audio file formats and have CD drives.

-Speakers are available in most session rooms, but if you require speakers to play audio during your session please specify on your proposal form to ensure that the necessary equipment can be made available.
+Speakers are available in most session rooms, but if you need speakers to play audio during your session please specify on your proposal form to ensure that the necessary equipment can be made available.

 If you require audio equipment for analogue formats (e.g. tapes) please contact IMC administration to see whether the equipment can be provided.